Meet the team

 Ecological Lead

-Dr John Martin is a Research Scientist at the Taronga Institute of Science and Learning.
-John’s research program is directed towards understanding the ecology of wildlife in human-dominated landscapes and understanding how humans value nature.
-Recent research has involved investigating school kids’ connection to nature and adults’ motivations for participating in ecological citizen science projects.
+Dr John Martin is an experienced ecologist conducting research and implementing management programs.
+He has experience exploring the ecology of wildlife in human-dominated landscapes and understanding how humans value nature.
+Recent research has investigated school kids’ connection to nature and adults’ motivations for participating in ecological citizen science projects.

 Ciara Kenneally